-The Certified washed Arabica coffee stocks held against the New York exchange were seen increase by 6,337 bags yesterday; to register these stocks at 1,332,864 bags.
-There were meanwhile a smaller in number 5,144 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 25,695 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 733 bags yesterday; to register these stocks at 1,707,072 bags.
+There was meanwhile a larger in volume 6,144 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 32,472 bags.

-The U.S. dollar remained buoyant for the day yesterday and had an impact upon many of the markets, with the overall macro commodity index taking a modestly softer track for the day.
-The Natural Gas, Cotton Wheat and Corn markets nevertheless had a day of buoyancy and the Cocoa market was near to steady for the day, while the Oil, Sugar, Coffee, Copper, Orange Juice, Soybean, Gold and Silver markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.3% lower, to see this Index registered at Friday’s level of 428.01.
-The day starts with the U.S. Dollar steady and trading at 1.244 to Sterling and at 1.055 to the Euro, while North Sea Oil is steady and is selling at $ 55.50 per barrel.
+The commodity markets were mixed but with many remaining on the back foot in trade yesterday, but with perhaps with less volatility noted within most markets and to see the overall macro commodity index taking a marginally softer track for the day.
+This has not been the case for the global equity markets and with China and it’s generally over valued shares to the fore, which have experienced the worst start to a new year, since records began in 1928.
+The Natural Gas, Sugar, Wheat, Gold, Silver and Platinum markets had a day of buoyancy and the Cocoa and Soybean markets were near to steady, while the Oil, Coffee, Cotton, Copper, Orange Juice and Corn markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.26% lower to see this Index registered at 372.29.
+The day starts with the U.S. Dollar steady in early trade and trading at 1.462 to Sterling and 1.088 to the Euro, while North Sea Oil is showing buoyancy in early trade and is selling at 33.25 per barrel.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.